waynemerricks/rivendell-html/readme.md

 In simple terms, I'm trying to replace the non-critical parts of Rivendell with HTML, Javascript and PHP.

+Tested with Riv 2.10.3 (Tryphon Repos).
+The service table was changed after this version to pull the CLOCKS into a SVC_CLOCKS table.
+This won't work properly with newer versions.

 ** What do you mean non-critical? **

 Anything that doesn't have to run in real time e.g. rdairplay for radio